wp-plugins/reading-time-wp/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Minor fix to stable version tags, updating readme after fixes in 1.0.2 and 1.0.3

 = 1.0.3 =
 * Fixes issue with miscalculating the reading time when using <!--more--> tags and the_content.
 Also fixes issue with reading time appearing inline when using the_excerpt.